Administrators - Enabling E-Commerce for Payment Processing

 There are only a small number of payment processors, which all banks use.

-These include EDS Aurora, FDMS (Nashville), Global Payments (Central, East), Nova, Paymentech, Vital (Visanet), etc.
+Examples include EDS Aurora, FDMS (Nashville), Global Payments (Central, East), Nova, Paymentech, and Vital (Visanet).

 Other related terms: